annayqho/TheCannon/docs/source/getting_started.rst

 If you want to use *The Cannon*, there are two options.
-A version of the code is
-open source and `available on github`_.
+(1) You can ``git clone`` the code directly from `github`_.
+(2) You can use the public release version.
-However, this is less reliable than the public release version, and will not necessarily be compatible with the tutorials on this website.
+Options (2) is recommended, since it is more stable and more likely to be compatible with the tutorials on this website.
 Instructions for installing and using the public release version are below.
-The choice is yours.

 Installation